 Nevertheless, The Kumite really kicks into high gear when Svietta begins to cut loose in the second day of the tournament.
 She’s every bit as ruthless and sadistic as Chong Li ever was, and indeed, makes a bid to outdo him for sheer cruelty with the cold-blooded murder she commits purely to spite Jane, giving way to the most brutal match-up of the film when Jane steps into the ring for some payback.
 At least, until Jane and Ling face off in the final match, with Jane badly wounded from her fight with Svietta and blood pouring from every facial orifice, and neither fighter willing to back down.

 While “Bloodsport” ended on the note of conquering hero overcoming a vicious tyrant, “Lady Bloodfight” manages to bring The Kumite to its own triumphant conclusion that brings the conflict of its four leading ladies full circle amid some suitably brutal butt-kicking.

 While its beginning and end are stronger than its midsection, “Lady Bloodfight” is great fun and a worthy homage to the original.
 Amy Johnston and Jenny Wu each carry the movie and their fight sequences with grace and strength and the film pulls a real bait-and-switch with who you expect to be the murderous villain of The Kumite.
-Even with one of our leads casually meditating in a full split every five minutes, “Lady Bloodfight” holds its own on the mat without ever saying “matte”!
+Even without one of our leads casually meditating in a full split every five minutes, “Lady Bloodfight” holds its own on the mat without ever saying “matte”!

 - The working title of the film was “Lady Bloodsport”.